 Withdrawal from the University

 If you withdraw during the first eight days of the semester, only the date of withdrawal will appear on your transcript.
 After the eighth day and through the tenth week, you will receive a W for each course.
-After the tenth week you may withdraw with a valid reason for withdrawal such as serious illness, or personal issues that are clearly beyond your control.
-Requests to withdraw after the deadline must be directed to the Enrollment Services Center.
-If you withdraw from the University after the tenth week with a valid reason, grades of W will be assigned to your courses.
-You will receive grades for courses completed prior to your withdrawal and you are responsible for any costs associated with those classes.
+Please note: courses that meet less than the full semester have different deadlines.
+You will receive grades for any courses completed prior to your withdrawal and are responsible for any costs associated with

 those courses.
 Refunds for dropped courses will be calculated by the Student Financial Services Office.